 We are here to help.
 If you have any question or ideas, please let us know at email@example.com.

 The 2020 Spring campaign runs from February to June.

-Select one of the 7 species (Hazel, Fig, Lime, Oak, Cherry, Birch, Beech) that GLOBE students around Europe follow in autumn.
+Select one of the 7 species (Hazel, Fig, Lime, Oak, Sour cherry, Birch, Beech) that GLOBE students around Europe follow in spring.

 What else can you do?

 - Take pictures with GrowApp and make a time-lapse video.

 - Share your results and pictures with other schools at the discussion forum.